PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 The `GradedSpace` is a subtype of `EuclideanSpace{ℂ}`, i.e., it has the standard Euclidean inner product and we assume all representations to be unitary.

-TensorXD.jl also allows for non-abelian symmetries such as `SU₂`.
+TensorLabXD.jl also allows for non-abelian symmetries such as `SU₂`.
 In this case, the vector space is characterized via the spin quantum number (i.e. the irrep label of `SU₂`) for each of its subspaces, and is created using `SU₂Space` (or `SU2Space` or `Rep[SU₂]`)